Need ideas for summer decorating? Add a nod to the season with these easy-to-do tips to bring a bit of summer into your home.

 Here’s the easiest way to bring summer into your home!
 How about picking (or buying) a fresh bunch of summer blooms!
 Summer flowers are a must at StoneGable!

 I love to arrange a little bunch of garden flowers.
-The one’s above I arranged yesterday in a white coffee mug.
+I picked the flowers above and arranged them in a white container.
 Super easy and super pretty!

 The fruit can be used when it begins to get a bit soft.